Geoff having a drink with former Slade frontman Noddy Holder back in 2013. Noddy did reveal he was asked to join AC/DC prior to Brian Johnson

 Geoff joins Bad Company at the Metro Arena, Newcastle in 2016 on the Swansong tour.

 L to R: Howard Leese (Formerly of Heart), Mick Ralphs, Paul Rodgers, Geoff Carne, Simon Kirke, and Todd Ronning.

 Geoff originally born in South Manchester spent most of his formative years in the Northern town of Carlisle.
 Guitar trained by local bluesman Olly Alcock who was known for his band 'England'.
 The initial 'England' band formed in London following his move from his native Huddlesfield included a certain John Waite who had a worldwide hit with 'Missing You'.
-Geoff then started out on the Cumbrian pub/club scene with local act 'Index' then progressing to form his own band 'Tel Aviv' initially as a covers outfit then developing his vocals and songwriting in the pop/rock genre.
+Geoff then started out on the Cumbrian pub/club scene with local act 'Index' then progressing to form his own band 'Tel Aviv' initially as a covers outfit then developing his vocals and songwriting in the Pop/Rock & Stadium Rock genres.
 The band received interest from major record companies such as MCA and CBS in the mid-'80s but with A&R staff changes the interest was lost and the band retired.